IBM/istio101/workshop/exercise-2/README.md

 [2018-08-20T05:10:54.802Z] "GET / HTTP/1.1" 200 - 0 612 0 0 "-" "curl/7.47.0" "61fb9a7f-c0bf-9e01-bd01-2b23ba0fe088" "nginx" "127.0.0.1:80"
 ```

-You can find all 3 stops of the request in the logs.
+You can find all 3 hops of the request in the logs.
 First at the sidecar in the source pod, then at the sidecar in the destination pod (that's what we just looked at), and finally in the application logs inside the destination pod.

 You've now done some basic Istio poking, and hopefully have a deeper understanding of what is going on when we use Istio as a service mesh.